geovannycordero/geovannycordero.github.io/content/blog/2024-06-19-greatest-common-divisor.md

 ---
-title: "Greatest Common Divisor: From Numbers to Strings in Go"
+title: 'Greatest Common Divisor: From Numbers to Strings in Go'
-date: "2024-06-19"
+date: '2024-06-19'
-excerpt: "Explore the mathematical concept of Greatest Common Divisor (GCD) and learn how to implement efficient algorithms in Go for both numbers and strings.
-Includes practical examples and performance considerations."
+excerpt: 'Explore the mathematical concept of Greatest Common Divisor (GCD) and learn how to implement efficient algorithms in Go for both numbers and strings.
+Includes practical examples and performance considerations.'
-readTime: "8 min read"
+readTime: '8 min read'
-tags: ["Go", "Algorithms", "Mathematics", "Programming", "Data Structures"]
+tags: ['Go', 'Algorithms', 'Mathematics', 'Programming', 'Data Structures']
-author: "Geovanny Cordero Valverde"
+author: 'Geovanny Cordero Valverde'
 ---

 The GCD (Greatest Common Divisor) or HCF (Highest Common Factor) is a concept in mathematics that describes the largest